asettle/ceph-csi/docs/design/proposals/cephfs-fscrypt.md

 ### [manual] Manual Setup

-For completeness, a user may set up FSCrypt without any support in Ceph-CSI at all.
+For completeness, a user may set up FSCrypt without any support in ceph-csi.
 Both `fscrypt` and `fscryptctl` work in containers and may even be used with the proposed change or alternative [ceph-csi-kms].

-Usage examples from the documentations also apply to CephFS:
+The following links provide examples from the documentation that also apply to
+CephFS:

 - https://github.com/google/fscrypt#example-usage
 - https://github.com/google/fscryptctl#example-usage

 ### [subdirs] Support Unlocking Arbitrary subdirs (instead of subvolume basis)

-An extension to the proposal.
-As mentioned in the implementation section, a `fscrypt` policy may apply to multiple directories and from a set of protectors any suffices to unlock a policy.
-A user may configure a complex mapping of subdirectories and Ceph-CSI secret sources to unlock different parts of a CephFS subvolume with different keys.
+An extension to the proposal: As mentioned in the implementation section, a `fscrypt` policy may apply to multiple directories and from a set of protectors any suffices to unlock a policy.
+A user may configure a complex mapping of subdirectories and ceph-csi secret sources to unlock different parts of a CephFS sub-volume with different keys.